perusio/drupal-with-nginx/README.md

       It should display the PHP CGI socket.

-   5. Enable the virtual host using one of the methods described below.
+   5. Create the `/etc/nginx/sites-enabled` directory and enable the virtual host using one of the methods described below.

    6. Reload Nginx: